David Colon/Brick Underground

 Also, not that many people know this, but there's an apartment above the Alligator Lounge.
 My friend and roommate who was also a college student eventually couldn't even afford our rent anymore.
 She saw a sign up there and thought, "Oh this apartment next door has a room for like $350."
 But what she didn't know is that everyone in this apartment was a severe drug addict.
 They were all on heroin.

 She just kind of slept there.
 She'd shower at our place and we'd do our homework together, but there would always be something happening there.
-Like somebody puked in the sink and the junkies forgot it was them, and they'd argue about it.
+Like somebody puked in the sink and the junkies forgot, and they'd argue about it.

 Once I left my apartment to go to class and the people next door were on my stoop, and they had a kitten.
 One of them said they were going to sell it, and I just gently took it from them without saying anything and adopted the cat out to a friend of mine.